nicolaei/master/docs/thesis/source/03_requirements_and_problems.md

 Requirements and Problem Areas
 ==============================

-Simply scanning the local topology may sound like a simple endevour, but there are some caviats that need to be considered to get accurate results while still letting clients use the network freely.
+Scanning the local topology may sound like a simple endevour, but there are some caviats that need to be considered to get accurate results while still letting clients use the network freely.

-In this chapter we will take a quick look at conserns and problems that need to be thought about when selecting and implementing strategies for scanning as well as requirements that have to be mett to keep a level of service for clients and access points.
+In this chapter we will take a quick look at concerns and problems that need to be thought about when selecting and implementing strategies for scanning as well as requirements that have to be met to keep a level of service for clients and access points.

 Quality of Service
 ------------------

-The main job of an access point is to be an uplink to it's clients.
+The main job of an access point is to be an uplink to its clients.
 When a user is using their computer they expect that they don't lose connectivety in the middle of a large download or in a voice meeting with an important client.
 Because of this, keeping a good _quality of service_ will be a major consern.

-But due to the nature of what we're trying to implement here, there are some conserns regarding keeping this quality of service.
+Due to the nature of what we're trying to implement here, there are some concerns regarding keeping this quality of service.

-For example when an access point switches channels, will all its clients will lose connection and have to re-discover and re-connect to the access point?
+For example when an access point switches channels, will all its clients lose connection and have to re-discover and re-connect to the access point?
 If an access point scans channels for to long, the client might end up thinking that the connection is lost and try to go through a scan of its own to reconnect